Student Life Overview

 Students can enjoy playing a wide variety of games at the annual AIS Halloween party.

 The Christmas concert is another special evening, with the performance held at a theater away from the AIS building.
-The entire musical is written and composed by the AIS staff.
+The entire musical is choreographed by the AIS staff.

 The performance usually includes singing, acting and dancing, with the 2 hour show conducted exclusively in English.